rubinashaik2022/AI301-Capstone/Contribution2.md

 - `1ef7088` - harden the apply pipeline and restrict providers
 - `b4d2e6e` - harden preview boundaries and preserve file encoding
 - `7b603fd` - harden apply concurrency and file persistence

-The local branch is ahead of the remote branch and should be pushed before submitting the first-round PR.
+- `98b1cbd` - complete code-fix coverage and documentation

+The completed branch was pushed and submitted to the upstream project as PR #242.

 ### Primary Files